frsfx/infra-utils/aws/README.md

 #### Options

-* -r --resource_id: (Required) Target resource to tag, e.g. EC2 instance name
+* -r --resource:  (Required) Target resource to tag, either an ARN or an EC2 instance ID
-* -t --tag_value:   (Required) New value for CostCenterOther tag
+* -t --tag_value: (Required) New cost center value to set

 #### Environment Variables